commeta/consciousness/The-principle-of-operation-of-a-neuron.md

 #### 5.5. Ключевые источники

-1. [6] Kandel, E. R., Schwartz, J. H., Jessell, T. M., Siegelbaum, S. A., & Hudspeth, A. J. (2012).
-Principles of neural science (Vol. 5).
-New York: McGraw-hill.

-2. [1] Sporns, O. (2018).
+1. Sporns, O. (2018).
 Graph theory methods for the analysis of neural connectivity patterns.
 In Neuroscience Databases (pp. 171-185).
 Springer.
-   [2] Friston, K. (2019).
+2. Friston, K. (2019).
 A free energy principle for a particular physics. arXiv preprint arXiv:1906.10184.

-3. [3] Tononi, G., & Koch, C. (2015).
+3. Tononi, G., & Koch, C. (2015).
 Consciousness: here, there and everywhere?.
 Philosophical Transactions of the Royal Society B: Biological Sciences, 370(1668).
-   [4] Bassett, D. S., & Sporns, O. (2017).
+4. Bassett, D. S., & Sporns, O. (2017).
 Network neuroscience.
 Nature neuroscience, 20(3), 353-364.

-4. [5] Buzsáki, G. (2019).
+5. Buzsáki, G. (2019).
 The brain from inside out.
 Oxford University Press.

-5. [5] Buzsáki, G. (2019).
-The brain from inside out.
-Oxford University Press.
-   [6] Kandel, E. R., Schwartz, J. H., Jessell, T. M., Siegelbaum, S. A., & Hudspeth, A. J. (2012).
+6. Kandel, E. R., Schwartz, J. H., Jessell, T. M., Siegelbaum, S. A., & Hudspeth, A. J. (2012).
 Principles of neural science (Vol. 5).
 New York: McGraw-hill.
+7. Dayan, P., & Abbott, L. F. (2001).
+Theoretical neuroscience: computational and mathematical modeling of neural systems.
+MIT press.
+8. Friston, K. (2019).
+A free energy principle for a particular physics. arXiv preprint arXiv:1906.10184.

-6. [9] Malenka, R. C., & Bear, M. F. (2004).
+9. Malenka, R. C., & Bear, M. F. (2004).
 LTP and LTD: an embarrassment of riches.
 Neuron, 44(1), 5-21.
-   [10] Hasselmo, M. E. (1999).
+10. Hasselmo, M. E. (1999).
 Neuromodulation: acetylcholine and memory consolidation.
 Trends in cognitive sciences, 3(9), 351-359.

-7. [11] McClelland, J. L., McNaughton, B. L., & O'Reilly, R. C. (1995).
+11. McClelland, J. L., McNaughton, B. L., & O'Reilly, R. C. (1995).
 Why there are complementary learning systems in the hippocampus and neocortex: insights from the successes and failures of connectionist models of learning and memory.
 Psychological review, 102(3), 419-457.

-8. [7] Dayan, P., & Abbott, L. F. (2001).
-Theoretical neuroscience: computational and mathematical modeling of neural systems.
-MIT press.
-   [8] Friston, K. (2019).
-A free energy principle for a particular physics. arXiv preprint arXiv:1906.10184.

 ### 6. Эмергентные свойства нейронных сетей